 PSE develops, designs and constructs electric transmission projects in accordance with all applicable federal, state and local codes and regulatory requirements.
 Our engineering and construction principles are consistent with industry standards.

-We expect to begin building Energize Eastside after the environmental review and permitting processes are complete, currently planned for late 2017.
+We expect to begin building Energize Eastside after the environmental review and permitting processes are complete, currently planned for early 2018.

 Construction and safety